wyliodrinstudio/WyliodrinSTUDIO/docs/source/plugin.rst

 Then, you will import the code and the blocks from the *.js* files included in the *visual* folder.

-The *setup* function will register the changes you made for your device, using the projects function :ref:`register`.
+The *setup* function will register the changes you made for your device, using the projects function :ref:`registerLanguageAddon <registerLanguageAddon>`.
 The final step is to parse the toolbox string imported before and then to register the blocks using the **registerBlocksDefinitions** function from the *projects.editor.visual* plugin.

 The parameters of this function are:

 .. list-table::
 	:widths: 17 55 15 7

 	* - Property title
 	  - Description